Hereby some food safety, handling for cooling and freezing

 - Keep in mind expiration from pick up date: 5 Days at +4⁰C in the refrigerator or 3 Months at -15⁰C in the freezer.

-- Put meat into the fridge as quickly as possible when you get home.
+- Put the meat in the fridge when you receive it at home.

 Storing the meat in the fridge or freezer: